 - Hiding your shopping habit from others, such as your spouse

-- Feeling guilty or feelings of self-loathing before and/or after a shopping spree
+- Feelings of guilt or self-loathing before and/or after a shopping spree

-- Becoming defensive or angry when people mention how often you shop or how much you buy
+- Becoming defensive or angry when people mention your shopping habit

 Reception phone hours

 (closed on public holidays)

 Choose your own date and time for an online session

 - Saturday 8:00am to 6:00pm